WenzhaoTang/HomePage/index.md

 ## Misc.
 <ul>
+  <li>During my undergrad, I earned a spot among the Campus Top Ten Singers.
+This experience not only expanded my musical horizons but also introduced me to many talented peers.</li>
   <li>I passionately support balanced feminist ideals, aim to promote diversity and equality, and believe in valuing everyone's unique contributions regardless of gender.</li>
 </ul>